joanlyq/GCPEditorPro/README.md

 The classifiers folder is `src/assets/opencv/data/haarcascades`.
 GCPEditorPro supports the use of multiple classifiers applied sequentially.
 In order to add a new classifier, you need to add the new xml file to the classifiers folder and add the new classifier name to the `classifiers` array in the `src/app/gcps-detector.service.ts` file.

+## macOS issue

+There is a chance with older macOS you will need to remove the `package-lock.json` before compile the `npm install` command

+you might also need to use `npm install --legacy-peer-deps` to ignore the deprecated warning

+then export the environment variable `export NODE_OPTIONS=--openssl-legacy-provider`, then `ng serve`

 ## Contributing

 We welcome contributions to improve GCP Editor Pro.
 If you want to add something, please open a pull request.
 Please note that the copyright of any contribution will have to be gifted to UAV4GEO because of the [Fair Source License](https://github.com/uav4geo/GCPEditorPro/blob/master/LICENSE).